 The Jewish community seemed more upset than they were supposed to be, Beril Mardin, account director with the Istanbul-based advertising firm Marka told the BBC.

-morning, apparently after a night out.
+early morning, apparently after a night out.
 The women all looked dishevelled and uncomfortable, and some were given second looks from passers-by.
-On-screen text then appeared, which stated Avoid the Walk of Shame this Season , followed by footage of a
+On-screen text then appeared, which stated Avoid the Walk of Shame this Season , followed by

 The ASA received several complaints: